 Alongside her counselling experience, Elsie is part of a coaching company that works with parents to support them through the challenges of bringing up children.
 Here she is involved in all levels of the company from marketing & communications, to client contact & mentoring.

-Elsie is due to qualify as a Psychotherapeutic Counsellor in May 2019.
+Elsie qualified as a Psychotherapeutic Counsellor in May 2019.

 She is concurrently completing the Diploma in Psychotherapy, which she is due to finish in May 2020, when she will become a qualified Psychotherapist.

-Elsie is a final year trainee psychotherapeutic counsellor at the Northern Guild for psychotherapy, which is one of the leading training institutes in the region.
+Elsie is a qualified psychotherapeutic counsellor, trained at the Northern Guild for psychotherapy, which is one of the leading training institutes in the region.